Ravnur-Inc/ams-api-replacement-demo-app/docs/monitoring.md

 Ravnur Media Services events allow applications to react to different events (for example, the job state change event).
 It is achieved without the need for complicated code - events are pushed through Azure Event Grid to event handlers such as Azure Functions, Azure Logic Apps, or even to your own Webhook.

-The Ravnur Media Services event schemas are fully compatible with Azure Media Services and requires the minimal migration effort from the user side.
-The only required step is to migrate existing Event grid topic subscriptions from AMS Event Grid system topic to the RMS Event Grid topic.
+The Ravnur Media Services event schemas are fully compatible with Azure Media Services and require minimal migration effort from the user side.
+The only required step is to migrate existing Event Grid topic subscriptions from the AMS Event Grid system topic to the RMS Event Grid topic.
 No changes to the application code are required.

 ### Event Grid schemas for Ravnur Media Services events